 It is very important for you to know the anatomy of your tooth.
 So that you will be able to have a clearer picture of what we are going to discuss.
 There is a space inside your tooth known as the pulp chamber.
 And it plays host to your root canal system as well as pulp.
-The pulp is the living tissue which makes your tooth to be alive.
+The pulp is the living tissue that makes your tooth to be alive.
 It includes nerves, blood vessels as well as connective tissues.
 And during your childhood, it produces the encompassing hard tissues for your tooth (root canal specialist Houston).

 Endodontic treatment, also known as root canal treatment, becomes inevitable when your pulp is infected or inflamed.
 This can be caused by so many factors.
-Including severe tooth decay, traumatic damage, repeated treatment on one tooth, gum disease and so on.
+Including severe tooth decay, traumatic damage repeated treatment on one tooth, gum disease, and so on.
 Severe inflammation of your pulp can lead to swelling as well as pressure in your tooth which will cause you pain and damage your pulp irreversibly.
 As soon as your pulp is dead, you may not feel any pain for some time.
-But may return with severe, painful infection that will spread to your periapical tissues, specifically the bone.
+But may return with the severe, painful infection that will spread to your periapical tissues, specifically the bone.
 It can also lead to chronic infections with mild to severe symptoms (root canal specialist Houston).

 The Problem Can Be Fixed

-No matter the cause of the problem with your pulp, an endodontic treatment with a root canal specialist Houston will fix the problem.
+No matter the cause of the problem with your pulp, an endodontic treatment with a root canal specialist in Houston will fix the problem.
 Even though all dentists are properly trained to handle the case.
 Specialists in this field known as endodontists will do better jobs.
 Endodontists receive additional training in diagnosing and managing problems with dental pulp.
 In order to get an accurate diagnosis, your dental history will be examined.
-While series of tests, including X-ray, will be carried out to know the cause of the pain.
+While a series of tests, including an X-ray, will be carried out to know the cause of the pain.
 So that an ideal solution will be proffered.

 What To Expect After Root Canal

 For some days after the procedure, there may be sensitivity with your tooth.
 Because of natural inflammation of the tissue, particularly if there was an infection before the surgery.
-Your dentists will prescribe medications that will control the sensitivity.
+Your emergency dentist will prescribe medications that will control the sensitivity.
 And there are over-the-counter (OTC) drugs, like naproxen and ibuprofen, that can be used.
 You should be able to return to normal work on the following day.